sohaib-nadeem/Snake-Game/README.md

 The executable can then be run using the command: ./a.out The game will then start (see below for controls).
 The game will keep running until the snake collides with itself.
 After that, the program will terminate.

-Controls:
-UP: w
-Down: s
-LEFT: a
-RIGHT: d
+Controls: UP: w, Down: s, LEFT: a, RIGHT: d